Kazakhstan–Kyrgyzstan relations: Background

 Kazakhstan and Kyrgyzstan were previously republics of the Soviet Union.
 They began their existence as autonomous republics within the Russian Soviet Federative Socialist Republic before 1936 when it was split into Soviet republics of Kazakhstan and Kirghizia.

-During Joseph Stalin's rule, between 1930 to 1944, there were a number of ethnic groups such as the Kurds, Kalmyks, Chechens, Ingush or Balkars were sent to Kazakhstan or Kirghzia while nomadic Kazakhs were then deported from Kazakhstan.
+During Joseph Stalin's rule, between 1930 and 1944, there were a number of ethnic groups such as the Kurds, Kalmyks, Chechens, Ingush or Balkars that were sent to Kazakhstan or Kirghzia while nomadic Kazakhs were then deported from Kazakhstan.

 While the cultures and traditions were maintained, the nationalism rose during the late 1980s under Mikhail Gorbachev's policies of glasnost and perestroika.

 In March 1991, Kazakhstan and Kirghizia participated in a referendum in an attempt to preserve the Union as a renewed federation of sovereign states.
 During the failed coup that happened in Moscow in August 1991, Askar Akayev and Nursultan Nazarbayev condemned the communist hardliners.

 Shortly after the events of the aborted coup, Kirghizia (renamed to Kyrgyzstan) and Kazakhstan declared their independence on August 31 and December 16 respectively before the final dissolution of the Soviet Union on December 26, 1991 when it ceased to exist.
 Relations between the two countries began in 1992.

 Modern era

-On April 26, 2007 the presidents of Kazakhstan and Kyrgyzstan signed an agreement to create an "International Supreme Council" between the two states.
+On April 26, 2007, the presidents of Kazakhstan and Kyrgyzstan signed an agreement to create an "International Supreme Council" between the two states.
 This historic event took place during an official visit of the Kazakh president to the Kyrgyzstan capital, Bishkek.
 Kazakhstan is extremely important to northern Kyrgyzstan.
 For some period in the mid-1990s, the virtual closure of Manas Airport at Bishkek made Kazakhstan's capital, Almaty, the principal point of entry to Kyrgyzstan.
 Kyrgyzstan's northwestern city of Talas receives nearly all of its services through the city of Taraz, across the border in Kazakhstan.